appending PROLOG definitions

 non-PROLOG body of the file.

-#3 Updated by Christopher Green over 4 years ago
+#3 Updated by Christopher Green almost 5 years ago

 - Status changed from Assigned to Feedback